What is Technique?

 Initially my fingerstyle technique was limited to Bossa Nova style accompaniment using the technique I learned as a jazz guitarist.
 It wasn't until I started developing my concert repertoire for ukulele that I really started exploring legit fingerstyle technique.
 With 20 plus years as a private guitar, bass and ukulele teacher, and up to 60 students a week at times.
 I know the value of dedicated practice when it comes to learning a specific instrument techniques.

 So I set out to explore fingerstyle and incorporate in to my playing repertoire.

 The Left Hand is the fretting hand, responsible for fingering notes and chords on the fingerboard.

-The names of the left hand fingers are identified using Arabic numbers: 1 2 3 4.
+The names of the left hand fingers are identified using the Arabic numbers: 1 2 3 4.
 For guitar and ukulele the thumb doesn't count as it's main role is in support of the fingers applying an opposite and equal motion to the fingers.

 The Right Hand is responsible for plucking or strumming the strings.
-Either using a pick, fingers or a combination of a pick and fingers.
+Either using a pick, fingers or a combination of a both pick and fingers.

 If you're studying classical guitar these would be initial p i m a of their corresponding Spanish names.
 We're not so we'll use the English initials thumb, index, middle ring, pinky

 Advanced Single Note Fingering Drills for `Ukulele • Updated: Jan 4, 2016

 To develop strong and independent left hand technique these series of graduated drills or finger gymnastics will increase your the comfort zone of usable technique.
 This lesson expands basic single string drills using multiple strings.